-In women with an average age of 40, they found that the chance of an embryo to implant successfully doubled.
+In women with an average age of 40, it was found that the chance of an embryo implanting successfully doubled.

 IUI with Gender Selection

-The majority of fertile, healthy couples use MicroSort® with intrauterine insemination (IUI).
-Monitoring of your cycle for ovulation must occur to determine the best timing for IUI.
+Most fertile, healthy couples use MicroSort® with intrauterine insemination (IUI).
+Monitoring your ovulation cycle is essential to determine the best timing for IUI.
 Careful monitoring using blood hormone tests and pelvic ultrasound may be recommended to improve the timing of insemination (and pregnancy rate).
 Monitoring can also be completed with your local obstetrician/gynaecologist or local infertility physician.

 - PGD with Microsort

 Developed by GIVF, MicroSort® is GIVF’s exclusive preconception technology for sorting sperm to increase the likelihood of conceiving a child of a particular gender.
-MicroSort® may be of particular interest to patients with a family history of gender-linked genetic disease.
+MicroSort® may be particularly interesting to patients with a family history of gender-linked genetic disease.

 MicroSort®’s patented technology separates sperm into those that produce females and those that produce males.
 Sorted specimens enriched in male or female-producing sperm are then used for intrauterine insemination or for in-vitro fertilization.